 What is Systematic Sampling?

 Systematic sampling is a probability sampling method for obtaining a representative sample from a population.
 To use this method, researchers start at a random point and then select subjects at regular intervals of every nth member of the population.
 Like other probability sampling methods, the researchers must identify their population of interest before sampling from it.
+This technique is a probability sampling method.

 Researchers use systematic sampling because it is easier to perform than simple random sampling, which can be cumbersome with large populations.
 It’s a simpler process because only the initial selection is random, and then the fixed sampling interval expedites the rest of the process.
 Despite being a more straightforward procedure, systematic sampling can produce samples that faithfully represent the population.
 Learn more about representative samples.